johndatserakis/koa-vue-notes-web/README.md

 - [Backend Koa GitHub](https://github.com/johndatserakis/koa-vue-notes-api)

 # Features
-- Vue 2.6.10 (Initialized by Vue-CLI 3k)
+- Vue 2.6.11 (Initialized by Vue-CLI 3)
+- TypeScript in as much as the app as possible... ha.
+Will update further when Vue3 is out.
+- Storybook support
 - Vue-Router
 - Vuex
 - Fully written using async/await
-- Bootstrap 4
+- Bootstrap 4 with Bootstrap-Vue
-- SASS
+- SCSS
 - Vuelidate validation library
-- Vue-Toasted toast messages
 - JWT for authentication
 - Axios
-- Font-Awesome
 - Vue-Progressbar
 - Jest for testing
 - And more...